 “Forgotten Conflicts (Intro)” is the opening to a new podcast titled Forgotten Conflicts.
 The podcast is a history podcast written and hosted by a good friend of mine Brett Pierce.
 The program will be launching in the near future and I’ll have more details on that when it airs.

-I’ll be adding some more pieces and sound effect tracks to this page in the near future.
+I’ll be adding some more pieces to this page in the near future.
 I write music in a few different styles including classical/orchestral, progressive rock, and chiptune/electronic.
 If you’re interested in any of my music for a video game, or for other media, you can reach me by filling out the information on the contact page.
 I will try to get back to you as soon as possible.